 By Brian Muehl

-But if you’re a mobile worker, making sure you are productive at home is critical to maintaining this flexibility.
-There are so many distractions that come with working from home that its effectiveness is sometimes only as strong as your discipline.
+If you’re a remote worker, making sure you are productive at home is critical.
+With so many distractions that come with working from home that its effectiveness is sometimes only as strong as your discipline.

 Sticking to a routine day after day helps keep you on track and not be tempted by the myriad of at-home distractions like the television.
-If you can begin and end your day as if you’re in the office, you can better mentally start and stop your workday, which helps you be more productive over all.
+If you can begin and end your day as if you’re in the office, you can better mentally start and stop your workday, which helps you be more productive.

 Just because you work from home doesn’t mean you need to stay out of touch.
 Technology today can perfectly keep up with the demands of the mobile worker.
 Video chat and instant messaging tools are especially effective for questions, concerns, updates and other non-email-essential communications that help you stay connected and productive.